Heeam-Shin/web-app-controller-sample/README.md

 # Sample Web App for Secondary Displays

 This sample app launches/closes a built-in YouTube app on your webOS OSE target device.
-You can learn how to launch an app on a secondary display through this sample app.
+You can learn how to launch an app on a secondary display using LS2 API.

 > This app calls [LS2 APIs](https://www.webosose.org/docs/guides/development/web-apps/using-ls2-api-in-web-apps/) using [WebOSServiceBridge](https://www.webosose.org/docs/reference/webosservicebridge-api/webosservicebridge-api-reference/).